Brgraul/quantum/README.md

 **Topics of Quantum Computing (IN2107, IN0014, IN218307)**

 This project implements part of the numerical experiments proposed by Huggins et al. in the paper [Towards Quantum Machine Learning with Tensor Networks](https://arxiv.org/pdf/1803.11537.pdf).
+Experiments implemented so far have been:

+- Classification task with a quantum circuit doing the predictions
+- Classification task with an equivalent tensor network doing the predictions.

 <img src="/media/architecture.png"  width="60%">

 The quantum circuits are implemented using [Qiskit](https://qiskit.org/). </br>
 The tensor networks are implemented using [TensorNetwork](https://github.com/google/TensorNetwork)

+## Project structure

+- **/notebooks**: Holds the experiments used for the development of the tensor network code and an isolated example of its functioning.

 ## Install